Otterbourne

 Otterbourne is a village in Hampshire, England.
 It is located approximately 4 mi south of Winchester and 8 mi north of Southampton.
 At the 2011 census, its population was 1,539, and there were 626 dwellings.

 There are three public houses in the village: the White Horse Inn, the Otter, and the Old Forge.
 There is also a school, a post office and village shop.
 Before the 21st century, the post office and village shop were located opposite Cranbourne Drive at the bottom of Otterbourne Hill.
 However, at the end of the 1990s, the car garage at the centre of the village was rebuilt to include a petrol station and convenience store.
-Shortly after the opening of the convenience store, the village shop closed; the store then expanded to include a post office, taking over all previous functions of the old village shop.
-Until late 2007 the convenience store was running under a SPAR franchise.
-It was then taken over by Budgens.
 It has subsequently been taken over by Nisa Local convenience store, and the petrol station has been decommissioned.
 In the early hours of 30 November 2015, William's Garage beside Budgens suffered from a fire.

 The Otterbourne Brass, performs in Otterbourne Village Hall every Christmas and concerts in and around the surrounding area.
 The band also competes in the 1st Section of the National Brass Band Championships of Great Britain.

 Famous people from Otterbourne include Chris Tremlett who plays cricket for England and Surrey and novelist Charlotte Mary Yonge.

 History

 The village of Otterbourne, on the stream Otter Bourne, lies on the old Roman road between Venta Belgarum (Winchester) and Clausentum (Southampton).
 It appears in the Domesday Book as Otrebourne.
 The physicist Sir Isaac Newton lodged at Cranbury House in his twilight years, and John Keble, a leader of the Oxford Movement, settled down as vicar of the parish church, St Matthew's, around 1838.

 At that time, Otterbourne's novelist Charlotte Mary Yonge (1823–1901) was 15 years old; her writings were influenced by Keble's sermons.
 In her day, she was a major celebrity, publishing more than 100 novels.

 Already by 1840, however, the London to Southampton railway opened (later the South West Main Line), passing by the village.
 Within half a century, old Otterbourne had been abandoned, and the village moved half a mile east to its present location.

-Charlotte Yonge grew up in Elderfield House, now a Residential Training Centre for former offenders run by the Langley House Trust, a registered charity.
+Charlotte Yonge lived the second half of her life in a house named Elderfield, which between 1959 and 2019 was a Residential Training Centre for former offenders run by the Langley House Trust, a registered charity.
 On 17 August 2005, resident Anthony Rice murdered Naomi Bryant at her home in Winchester, prompting an independent review (pdf) of his case by HM Inspectorate of Probation.